muturrii/ProgrammingLangAssignments/README.md

 # Python
-This is a repository dedicated to the learning of Programming Languages Unit.
+This is a repository dedicated to the learning of Programming Languages Unit and its Assignments.